xkema/missofis-request-interceptor/docs/user.md

 Popup Switches are independent.
 They do not affect each other unless the incoming URL is intercepted and redirected before image blocking.
 In that case, no image blocking will occur.

-Enabling one of them changes the popup button's status text from "off" to "on".
+Enabling one of them changes the popup button's status text from `off` to `on`.

 - [x] **Toggle Interceptor**: Toggles interceptor status.
 - [x] **Use Image Placeholders**: Toggles image blocking for matching URLs.